 Boonville in Oneida County, New York — The American Northeast (Mid-Atlantic)

 Location.
-43° 29.017′ N, 75° 20.183′ W. Marker is in Boonville, New York, in Oneida County.
-Marker is at the intersection of Schuler Street and Post Street (New York State Route 46) on Schuler Street.
+43° 28.995′ N, 75° 20.192′ W. Marker is in Boonville, New York, in Oneida County.
+Marker is on Ford Street (New York State Route 294) west of Post Street (New York State Route 46), on the right when traveling west.
+Marker is located at the southeast corner of the subject house, which is now fronted by a commercial parking lot and attached to a restaurant.
 Touch for map.
-Marker is at or near this postal address: 104 Schuyler Street, Boonville NY 13309, United States of America.
+Marker is at or near this postal address: 101 Ford Street, Boonville NY 13309, United States of America.
 Touch for directions.